lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ## Endogenous retroviruses (ERVs)

 If a retrovirus infects a germline cell (usually a sperm cell progenitor e.g. spermatocyte), then the viral genome will be inserted inside the germline DNA.
 When the sperm cell multiplies and fertilises an egg, the viral genome can be passed into the offspring.
 As long as the virus remains in its dormant state, it will not cause any problems and may become permanently fixed in the genome due to genetic drift.
-ERV sequences become quickly methylated on inheritance and have their LTRs mutated so cannot jump around the genome any more like retrotransposons, becoming fixed in position before speciation occurs.
+ERV sequences become quickly suppressed due to methylation and have their LTRs mutated so cannot jump around the genome any more like retrotransposons, becoming fixed in position before speciation occurs.
 The viral genome is then said to be 'endogenous' and will appear in all subsequent descendants of the first infected individual.

 We can look for traces of these 'endogeneous retroviruses' (ERVs) in modern genomes.
-ERVs can be identified by the **long terminal repeats (LTRs)** at either end of the genome, and the *gag*, *pol* (contains the reverse transcriptase, integrase and protease) and *env* genes for the viral proteins.
+ERVs can be identified by the **long terminal repeats (LTRs)** at either end of the genome, the *gag*, *pol* (contains the reverse transcriptase, integrase and protease) and *env* genes for the viral proteins, and the target site duplication (TSD) of the host's genome flanking the LTRs due to the integration process.
 Since ERVs insert themselves mostly randomly into the genome, if ERVs are found in extant species with exactly the same positions and identities, it can be safely assumed to be inherited from a common ancestor, as the chance of a coincidental separate identical insertion is negligible.

+### Functionality of ERVs

-Most (at least 90\%: [source](https://onlinelibrary.wiley.com/doi/10.1155/2021/6660936)) ERVs are non-functional, so the common creationist argument of "common design" loses its validity for ERVs.
-For example, HERV-W is a human ERV appearing at hundreds of loci in the genome, but only one of them (ERVWE1) is functional and encodes the syncytin-1 protein, which has been exapted and now has an essential function in placental development, conserved in all hominoids ([source](https://pubmed.ncbi.nlm.nih.gov/16424151/)).
-Syncytin-2 is similarly exapted from a single locus of a different ERV (HERV-FRD), conserved in all primates.
+At least 90\% ([Xiang & Liang, 2021](https://onlinelibrary.wiley.com/doi/10.1155/2021/6660936)) of ERVs are non-functional, so the common creationist argument of "common design" loses its validity for ERVs.
+For example, HERV-W is a human ERV appearing at hundreds of loci in the genome, but only one of them (ERVWE1) is functional and encodes the syncytin-1 protein, which has been exapted and now has an essential function in placental development, conserved in all hominoids ([Cáceres & Thomas, 2006](https://pubmed.ncbi.nlm.nih.gov/16424151/)).
+Syncytin-2 is similarly exapted from a single locus of a different ERV (ERVFRD1), conserved in all primates.

+A series of viral infections have contributed to therian mammalian embryo development over their evolutionary history.
+*Sushi-ichi* is an ancient LTR retrotransposon originating from a chromovirus infection in a distant vertebrate ancestor.
+In mammals, *Suchi-ichi* is a source of fixed sushi-ichi-related retrotransposon homologs (SIRH) genes, such as PEG10 (conserved in all therians: marsupials and eutherians) and PEG11/RTL1 (conserved in eutherians (placental mammals) but not marsupials), essential for viviparous reproduction and placental development ([Shiura *et al.*, 2026](https://www.mdpi.com/2218-273X/16/1/161)).
+The syncytins later supplemented the function of the PEG genes in primates (exaptation) for trophoblast fusion.

 HERV-W is found in both humans and chimpanzees, with 211 of them in humans, 208 of them in chimps, of which 205 of are found in identical locations of both genomes ([source](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-018-1125-1)).
 The most likely explanation is that the human-chimp common ancestor had the 205 HERV-W insertions that we both have, and then a few more were acquired independently in each lineage after the split.

+### Molecular clocks for the LTRs of ERVs

+We can also study the similarity of the sequences themselves of ERVs in different species.
+The molecular clock hypothesis assumes a roughly uniform mutation rate to genetic sequences over time, so more closely evolutionarily related species should have more similar sequence identity in their ERVs.

+A direct comparison of the LTR sequences of ERVs in different animals demonstrates this correlation with clarity:

+{{< figure src="erv_ltr_comparisons.png" title="LTR similarity decreases with evolutionary distance." >}}

+Source: [here](https://www.reddit.com/r/Creation/comments/1nv93wq/i_have_manually_checked_schneule99s_evolutionary/) (reddit post) and [here](https://github.com/implies-casualty/erv-age-correlation) (code and data).

+### Improbability of separate ancestry

 We can estimate the probability of this shared ERV distribution occurring under a separate ancestry model, by assuming random insertions of ERVs at sites into each genome.
 We assume a total of $ N = 10,000,000 $ possible insertion sites in both genomes ('hotspots'), and compute the probability of having at least $ z $ = 205 shared ERVs given $ a = 211 $ in humans and $ b = 208 $ in chimps as: